 Terms of Reference for the Global Methane Initiative

 The undersigned national government entities (collectively referred to as “the Partners”) set forth the following Terms of Reference for the Global Methane Initiative (referred to as “the Initiative”).
-The Initiative serves as a framework with the goal of achieving global reductions of anthropogenic methane emissions through partnerships among developed countries, developing countries, and countries with economies in transition in coordination with the private sector, researchers, development banks, and other relevant governmental and non-governmental organizations.
+The Initiative serves as a framework with the goal of achieving global reductions of anthropogenic methane emissions through partnerships among developed countries, developing countries, and countries with economies in transition, in coordination with the private sector, researchers, development banks, and other relevant governmental and non-governmental organizations.

 Purpose

 To create a voluntary, non-binding framework for international cooperation to reduce methane emissions and to advance the recovery and use of methane as a valuable clean energy source to increase energy security, enhance economic growth, improve air quality, and improve industrial safety.
-The Initiative will focus on the abatement, recovery, and use of methane through technology demonstration, diffusion, and implementation of effective policy frameworks, identification of ways and means to support investment, and removal of barriers to collaborative project development.
+The Initiative focuses on the abatement, recovery, and use of methane through technology demonstration, dissemination, and implementation of effective policy frameworks, identification of ways and means to support investment, and removal of barriers to collaborative project development.
 The Initiative will serve to complement and support Partners’ efforts implemented under the United Nations’ Framework Convention on Climate Change.

 Functions